JuliaGraphics/ColorSchemes.jl/README.md

      0.0596559
      0.0896584

-With these, you can make another colorscheme that repeats the colors according to the weights:
+With these, you can make a weighted colorscheme that repeats the colors according to the weights:

     colorscheme_weighted(cs, wts, length)

-returns a new colorscheme where the proportion of each color reflect the weights.
+Here, the proportion of each color reflect the weights in the original.

 <img src="doc/hokusai-weights.png" width=600>